MWATelescope/MWAEoR-Pipeline/README.md

   end
 ```

 The metadata stage gathers information about each observation from MWA Web Services.
-This ranges from scheduling information to information about faults that occurred during the observation, as well as information about the files archived for the observation.
-This information is used to filter observations based on a set of criteria that prevents observations with too many faults from passing through to further stages.
+This ranges from scheduling information to information about faults that occurred during the observation, as well as the status the files archived for the observation.
+This is used to filter observations based on a set of criteria that prevents observations with too many faults from passing through to further stages.

 ### Preprocessing